Deadly fires break out at overcrowded Greek migrant camp | The China Post

 Read more: Lesbos: Hellish conditions for refugees in Moria

-“The situation is tense,” Lesbos mayor Stratis Kytelis told AP.
+“The situation is tense,” Lesbos Mayor Stratis Kytelis told The Associated Press.
 “There is information about a dead mother and her child.
 We haven’t been able to confirm that yet.”

-UNHCR Greece later tweeted that “we learned with deep sadness that the lives of a woman and a child were lost in a fire on (Lesbos) today.”

 Dire conditions at Moria camp

-About 12,000 migrants, most of them Afghans, are housed in the Moria migrant camp, which has the capacity to house 3,000 people.
+About 12,000 migrants, most of them from Afghanistan, are housed in the Moria migrant camp which has a maximum capacity of 3,000 people.

 Lesbos was a key gateway into Europe for almost a million migrants in 2015 and still suffers from severe overcrowding as the Greek government continues to grapple with solutions to the refugee influx.